Leadership Communication Skills

 The most important aspect of any effective communication is knowing your audience.

 No two audiences will ever be alike so being flexible with communication styles is a great skill for any leader to have.
-You’re audience whether it’s –
+Your audience whether it’s –

 • Staff